-István Hegedűs gave an interview to TVP World about the failed summit in Budapest on 22 October 2025.
+István Hegedűs gave an interview to TVP World about the Hungarian election campaign on 12 February 2026.

 Facing the Tide: Understanding and Countering the Illiberal Populist Surge